+Inter-country adoption between the United States and Vietnam has been inactive since 2008.
+Since that time, Vietnam has strengthened its commitment to reforming its adoption system.
 The Hague Convention on Protection of Children and Co-Operation in Respect of Intercountry Adoption(Convention) entered into force for Vietnam on February 1, 2012.
-At that time, Vietnam did not have a fully functional Convention process in place and the United States determined that it would not be able to process Convention intercountry adoptions.
-The Government of Vietnam has taken a number of steps to improve its implementation of the Convention, particularly in adoptions of children with special needs and for older children and biological sibling groups placed on Vietnam’s “List 2” for matching by Vietnam’s Central Authority.
-The United States has now determined that through the Special Adoption Program it will be able to process Convention adoptions from Vietnam three weeks after Vietnam authorizes U.S. ASPs.
-The United States will not process Convention adoptions from Vietnam that fall outside the parameters of the Special Adoption Program.
-However, we will continue to monitor the Vietnamese child welfare program, to determine if the intercountry adoption program can be expanded.
+The Government of Vietnam has taken a number of steps to improve its implementation of the Convention, particularly in adoptions of children with special needs and for older children and biological sibling groups.
+A new adoption law, implementing decree, and related circulars have been passed and are being implemented.
+The United States welcomes Vietnam’s efforts to enhance its child welfare and intercountry adoption system and has now determined that, through the Special Adoption Program, it will be able to process Convention adoptions from Vietnam.
+However, the United States will not process Convention adoptions from Vietnam that fall outside the parameters of Vietnam’s Special Adoption Program.

 For more information on intercountry adoption between the United States and Vietnam, please go to http://travel.state.gov/content/adoptionsabroad/en/country-information/learn-about-a-country/vietnam.html.